Extended Gamut Printing

-Printing using extended gamut process colors allows for a broader color gamut – CMYK PLUS Orange, Green and Violet.
+Printing with extended gamut process colors allows for a broader color gamut that includes CMYK plus orange, green and violet.
 By adding these three additional base inks into the process, you can achieve a much closer match to traditional formulated spot ink colors.
 For example, orange will look truer and cleaner when orange ink is used, rather than mixing yellow and magenta to achieve a suitable match.
-Read more about how the PANTONE® EXTENDED GAMUT Guide helps printers here.

-A less expensive form of process printing, but matches only about 55% of PANTONE Spot Colors.
+CMYK is a less expensive form of process printing but matches only about 55% of PANTONE Spot colors.
 Missing the mark can become expensive with repeated trial and error approval rounds for results that ultimately aren't always satisfying.

 Better: EXTENDED GAMUT

 Seven-color process produces more stable results with cleaner, brighter, crisper effects when compared to CMYK and can match about 90% of PANTONE Spot colors.
 Save time and money with closer matches to spot colors that are more consistently achievable.

 Best: PANTONE SPOT COLOR